 LaSalle II offers half-day preschool classes and full-day kindergarten classes.
 The instructional setting reflects the CPS average of 28 students in grades K-3 and 31 students in grades 4-8.
 Our classrooms are heterogeneously mixed based on ability, gender, and ethnicity.

-Students in kindergarten and grades one through eight take the NWEA (Northwest Evaluation Assessment) Measures of Academic Progress (MAP) assessment, and all students in grades three through eight take the ISAT (Illinois State Achievement Test) in Reading and Mathematics.
-Fourth and seventh graders also take the ISAT in Science.
-Students are assessed two times a year to monitor academic growth with the NWEA MAP test and once a year for the ISAT.
+Students in kindergarten through second grade take the NWEA (Northwest Evaluation Assessment) Measures of Academic Progress (MAP) assessment, and all students in grades three through eight take the Star 360 Assessment in Reading and Mathematics.
+Fifth and eighth graders also take the Illinois Science Assessment.
+Students are assessed two times a year with NWEA MAP for academic growth and three times a year with the Star 360 test.
+Third through eighth graders participate in the yearly state assessment, Illinois Assessment of Readiness.

-Each LaSalle II classroom is equipped with Promethean Boards, Chromebooks and desktop computers.
+LaSalle II is equipped with Promethean Boards, iPads and Chromebooks.
 Our library reflects a multicultural design using the architectural elements from the various countries LaSalle II students explore and study.
 LaSalle II also has two computer labs and two science labs.

 LaSalle II parents are very involved and supportive of all of our programs.
 They formed the LaSalle II PTO during our first year, which supported a variety of LaSalle II’s events and projects.
 The PTO has sponsored after-school programs, hosted a variety of activities, and raised funds for special programs and teacher grants.